With just a few weeks away from Polling Day in Singapore, this may be the best time to talk to kids about an important civic right and duty – voting.

 In kid-friendly terms, voting is the act of choosing someone or something.
 It’s a way for you to say “I choose this” or “I prefer this”.
 Majority wins in most cases, which means that the choice with the most votes wins.

-In the context of the upcoming Elections, voting is what eligible Singaporeans will be doing to choose their new President.
-The presidential candidate with the most votes will be Singapore’s ninth President.
+In the context of the upcoming General Elections, voting is what eligible Singaporeans will be doing to choose their representatives, who will each occupy a seat in parliament.
+The political party with the most seats won will form the government for the upcoming parliamentary term, which lasts five years.

 Why do people vote?